Registering a death

 - if you have it, their National Insurance number

-- their driving licence or driving licence number
+- their driving licence number

-- their passport or passport number and town/country of birth
+- their passport number

-- dates of any recent stays in hospital, a hospice or care home.
+- dates of any recent stays in hospital, a hospice or care home

 We may also ask you for the contact details for: